PParkJy/SAD-DNAstorage/README.md

 # Sequence analysis and decoding with extra low-quality reads for DNA data storage
-This repository is for the study **"Sequence analysis and decoding with extra low-quality reads for DNA data storage"** which accepted to **_Bioinformatics_** in 2025.
+This repository is for the study **"Sequence analysis and decoding with extra low-quality reads for DNA data storage"** which published to **_Bioinformatics_** in 2025.
 Here, we provide the source code and sequencing data.
 (Version updated: June 11, 2025.)